| Information for Businesses

 To learn more about the HMBP Program, click here.

 2. Hazardous Waste Generator Program (Division 20, Chapter 6.5 of the California Health and Safety Code)

-Any business that generates any hazardous waste that is either treated or shipped offsite for disposal or recycling must submit a Hazardous Waste Generator Application.
-Any business that treats or recycles hazardous waste onsite also must have a permit before conducting this activity.
-Call (510) 981-7460 to receive an application.
+Any business that generates any hazardous waste that is either treated or shipped off-site for disposal or recycling must submit a Hazardous Waste Generator Application.
+Any business that treats or recycles hazardous waste onsite also must have a permit to do so before conducting this activity.
+Call (510) 981-7460 or email firstname.lastname@example.org to receive an application.

-Small Quantity Generators (SQG) may take hazardous waste to a household hazardous waste facility but must keep proof of disposal at the business office.
+Small Quantity Generators (SQG) may take hazardous waste to the Alameda County household hazardous waste facility but must retain proof of disposal receipt at the business office for inspection.

 To learn more about which Hazardous Waste category your business falls under, click here.

 3. Underground Storage Tank (UST) Program (California Health and Safety Code, Chapter 6.7)